Xilinx/Vitis-HLS-Introductory-Examples/Misc/fft/readme.md

 - in the tcl script setup -start_fifo_depth 4 is used
 - a wrapper around the fft call is sometimes used to improve the performance

-We are aiming the remove the above 2 restrictiong
+We are aiming the remove the above 2 restrictions
 - for co-simulation we are using the option -svuvm_nostall to remove some cosimulation artifacts which may wrongly show gaps in the input data between 2 runs.